-Cash is grouped into Level 1 as at December 31, 2022 and 2021.
+Cash is grouped into Level 1 as at March 31, 2023 and December 31, 2022.

-Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by accounts payable and accrued liabilities.
-The fair value of these financial instruments approximates their carrying value due to their short-term nature.
+Financial instruments that are not measured at fair value on the condensed consolidated interim statement of financial position are represented by accounts payable and accrued liabilities and loans payable.
+The fair values of these financial instruments approximate their carrying values due to their short-term nature.